-In accordance with the guidelines on share purchase under the Share Buyback Mandate, renewed annually at the Company's AGM, the Company will not undertake any purchase or acquisition of shares pursuant to the proposed Share Buyback Mandate at any time after a price-sensitive development has occurred or has been the subject of a decision until the price-sensitive information has been publicly announced.
-In particular, in line with the Internal Compliance Code, the Company will not purchase or acquire any shares during the two weeks before the announcement of the Company's financial statements for each of the first three quarters of its financial year and one month before the release of the Company's full-year financial statements and ending one trading day after the announcement of the relevant results.
+In accordance with the guidelines on share purchase under the Share Buyback Mandate, renewed annually at the Company's annual general meeting, the Company will not undertake any purchase or acquisition of shares pursuant to the proposed Share Buyback Mandate at any time after a price-sensitive development has occurred or has been the subject of a decision until the price-sensitive information has been publicly announced.
+In particular, in line with the Internal Compliance Code, the Company will not purchase or acquire any shares during one month before the release of the Company's half-year and full-year financial statements.